-If you have at least the same number of victory points as the Wise Eminence after the final scoring, you win the game.
-Otherwise, He has proven that He is worthy of His name.
+If you have the same or more victory points as the Wise Eminence after the final scoring, you win the game.
+Otherwise, The Wise Eminence has proven that they are worthy of their name.

 OVERVIEW OF SYMBOLS

 This part of the instructions solely serves to give you an overview of the symbols.
 You can resort to them whenever any questions arise during the game about the effects.